-The experience begins with an hour-long presentation from an admissions counselor, who will give you key insights into the admissions process, academic and student life, our financial aid programs, the history of our storied institution, life in Music City, and more.
-Afterward, a student tour guide will lead you across our beautiful 330-acre, park-like campus, as s/he details the Vanderbilt experience from a student’s perspective.
+Vanderbilt’s information session and campus tour begins with an hour-long presentation from an admissions counselor, who will give you key insights into the admissions process, financial aid and scholarships, and more.
+Afterward, a student tour guide will lead you across our beautiful 330-acre, park-like campus detailing the academic and social life on campus and in Music City from a student’s perspective.
 Lasting approximately 90 - 110 minutes, the campus tour includes a visit to a residential hall, a look at several academic facilities, The Commons Center, and more.

-Please note that parking at the Office of Undergraduate Admissions is limited.
-If you are unable to find a spot right outside our office in guest parking, you’ll park in the 2525 Garage.
-Our bookstore – Barnes & Noble at Vanderbilt – will provide up to four hours of free parking in the 2525 Garage for customers.
-Tickets must be validated at the checkout locations in the bookstore, not at the security desk in the 2525 West End building.
-Guests will be charged for parking unless they present a parking ticket that has been validated by Barnes & Noble.
+Barnes & Noble at Vanderbilt will provide up to four hours of free parking in the 2525 Garage at 2525 West End Avenue.
+Tickets can be validated only at the checkout locations in the bookstore .
+Guests will be charged for parking unless they present a validated parking ticket.

 View Parking - Office of Undergraduate Admissions in a larger map